SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Shooting More Often

 Having guns and shooting guns are two very different things.
-If we have the means, we can buy the guns.
+If we have the means, we can buy guns.
 We can buy a nice safe to put them in but we might not be the person to get out and shoot them.
-In which chase, we just have knick knacks or scuptures in a safe.
+In which chase, we just have knick-knacks or sculptures in a safe.

-Springtime is always a nice time to get outside and what better way than to commit to hitting the range a couple weekends a month?
-Hopefully you never need these skills but its good to commit to any skill training and firearms are a great equalizer.
+Springtime is always a nice time to get outside and what better way than to commit to hitting the range a couple of weekends a month?
+Hopefully, you never need these skills but its good to commit to any skill training and firearms are a great equalizer.

 While it might seem like more fun than anything else, fishing is a true prepper skill.
-There is no reason not to have fish hooks in the water as often as possibile.
-Even if you arent the type ot keep your catch, understanding how to catch fish is vital.
+There is no reason not to have fish hooks in the water as often as possible.
+Even if you aren’t the type to keep your catch, understanding how to catch fish is vital.